-Following is information about the 2016-2017 practitioners groups.
-Todd and Fred will teach regular practitioners groups, and there are tentative plans for online practitioners group with Matt which would start later in the year.
-Also, Matt will teach the Foundation Studies Course, which is also open to vetran practitioner members.
+Following is information about the 2018-2019 practitioners groups.
+Todd and Matt will teach regular practitioners groups.
+Also, Hiromi will teach the Foundation Studies Course, which is also open to veteran practitioner members.
 See Foundation Studies class for a description.

 For meeting dates, times, and locations, please see the CSS calendar.
 Practitioners may sign up for multiple groups.
 These are not drop-in groups.
 If you are going to take a leave of absence from a group, please let the teacher know in advance.